metabrainz/musicbrainz-vm/README.md

 But, if you want to try:

 1. Clone this repo
+2, Install VirtualBox.
+If you already have it installed, update to the lastest version!
 2. Install Vagrant.
 Get the latest version!
 (1.8.x+) https://www.vagrantup.com/
 3. run install.sh
 4. Wait.